2025-2026 Men's Ice Hockey Roster

 Ohio State Career

-- 2025 Academic All-Big Ten, B1G Distinguished Scholar and ACHA All-American Scholar
+- 2025 B1G Distinguished Scholar and ACHA All-American Scholar

-- Has seen action in 69 games through first two collegiate seasons, with 16 points on six goals and 10 assists
+- Has seen action in 106 games through first three collegiate seasons, with 39 points on 11 goals and 28 assists

 - Skated in 39 of 40 games, with 13 points on five goals and eight assists